Gluten Free Oreo Cookies! (dairy free too)

 - Pre-heat your oven to 175oC (fan).

 - Whilst your own is reaching temperature, line 2/3 baking trays with baking paper/tin foil. >Top tip: if the baking paper is flapping around in the oven, it can cause the cookies to come out in funny shapes!
-A couple of ways to make it stay flat:(1) cut the paper to the exact shape of the baking tray, crunch it into a small and then stretch it out.
+Cut the paper to the exact shape of the baking tray, crunch it into a small and then stretch it out.
 This stops it curly up!
-(2) if you've got a spare baking tray to hand, cut the paper a bit bigger than baking tray.
-Stack the two baking trays ontop of each other.
-Place the baking paper ontop of the top tray and tuck the excess over the sides, sandwiching it in between the two trays

 - Place the trays into the oven for 6 mins.